zhangboren93/dota683/README.en.md

 An attempt to migrate dota 6.83's balence.

 Features:
-- All Pick
+- All Pick & Random Draft.
+Enter '-rd' in public chat to enable Random Draft mode, "-ap" to revert.
 - Remove talents, Ags shard, and new heroes introduced after Monkyey King
 - Cap hero level to 25, and adjust experience table
 - Adjust items and remove neutral items
-- Addd side shops(near the tree trunks), remove watch tower, remove bounty rune spawner, remove flag bearer creep, remove tower aura.
+- Use 6.83 map, removes flag bearer creep, removes tower aura.
-- Adjust attribute bonus (health gain, regen for strength and mana gain, regen for intellect)
+- Adjust attribute bonus (health gain, regen for strength and mana gain, regen for intellect, base health and mana)
 - Adjust neutral creep's experience & gold.
 Spawn first wave of neutral creeps 30 seconds into the game
+- Hero kills gives additional 100 gold and 50 experience
 - Courier needs to be bought and shared with it's ability.
 Courier upgrades to flying at level 4, doesn't increase its speed or health with time
 - Backpack cooldown to 15s
 - Remove melee hero's innate block.
 Stout sheild can be bought.
 - Rewrite TD.
 Check TD cooldown at the fountain.
 - Disable Scan
 - Bounty rune now give personal gold and experience, and not to the team.
-- Randoming hero pick gives 200 extra gold
+- Randoming hero pick in AP mode gives 200 extra gold
 - No free TP after death
+- Side lane creeps meet further from safe tier1 tower
+- Being attacked by creeps stops clarity and flask
+- Increase heroes attack animation point and reduce turn rate

+Hero ability changes:
+- Huskar: Change first ability to health regen
+- Clinkz: Change first ability to strafe, removes Aghs
+- Drow: Replace ability 1 with trueshot aura
+- Viper: Change nethertoxin to be a passive skill
+- Wraith King: Remove skeleton, change crit to percentage chance and removes Aghs
+- Zuus: Replace jump with Static Field, Aghs increases ult damage
+- Ursa: Stomp no mini movement, Aghs increases ult CD to 70s ...

 mod is open-source ：https://gitee.com/bobo1993324/dota6.83 Bug report at：https://gitee.com/bobo1993324/dota6.83/issues